-In order to write, one
+In order to write, one must internally hear the speech.

 The Reading Brain Children need multiple opportunities to establish the neuropathways that connect the parts of the brain, and form new pathways, or shortcuts, with consolidation.

 Writers Workshop and bookmaking: